-SO 1.4 Green Infrastructure
+Green Infrastructure

 Green infrastructure, recreation and biodiversity are vital components of a compact town.
-Their reinforcement is a key priority of this Plan.
-A green infrastructure strategy reflects an integrated approach to the town's provision of open space, recreational, landscape and biodiversity assets and is addressed in Chapter 10.
+Their reinforcement is a key priority of this LAP.
+A green infrastructure strategy reflects an integrated approach to the town's provision of open space, recreational, landscape and biodiversity assets.
+The recently published Habitat Survey and Biodiversity Report (August 2015) commissioned by Develop Tullow Association Limited and Tullow Tidy Towns Committee has informed the preparation of Chapter 10.